China’s Lantern Festival: A Guide to China's Age-Old Celebration

 Today, the Lantern Festival is still popular, but it isn’t one of the seven official public holidays recognized in Mainland China.
 Therefore, people in China don’t usually get any days off from school or work for this holiday.

 Lantern Festivals have been popular in various Asian countries for hundreds of years.
-Recently, Chinese-style Lantern Festival celebrations have also started popping up in Western countries, including the United States, where events like the Philadelphia Chinese Lantern Festival enjoy increasing popularity.
+Recently, Chinese-style Lantern Festival celebrations have also started popping up in Western countries, including the United States.

 Nowadays, although love is no longer a main theme, the Lantern Festival is still celebrated with a variety of fun activities.

-As its name suggests, the most important part of the Lantern Festival revolves around viewing and interacting with grand displays of Chinese lanterns (灯笼 or dēnglóng).
+As its name suggests, the most important part of the Lantern Festival revolves around viewing and interacting with grand displays of Chinese lanterns (灯笼, dēnglóng).

-When many people think of Chinese lanterns, they imagine the round, red, basket-ball sized lanterns they may have seen hanging outside Chinese restaurants.
+When many people think of Chinese lanterns, they imagine the round, red, basketball-sized lanterns they may have seen hanging outside Chinese restaurants.
+While that type is common around Chinese New Year, Lantern Festival displays are often much more elaborate.

-Instead of being basketball-sized, these lanterns are often enormous, with some of the larger ones measuring over 65 feet (20 meters) high and 330 (100 meters) long.
+Instead of being basketball-sized, some lantern installations are enormous, with larger displays reaching over 65 feet (20 meters) high and 330 feet (100 meters) long.

-These giant lanterns aren’t usually round or red.
-Instead, they’re built into every imaginable color and shape, depicting real and imaginary animals like giraffes and dragons along with giant flowers, trees and palaces.
+These lanterns aren’t usually round or red.
+Instead, they can be built into many colors and shapes, depicting animals and mythological figures, along with giant flowers, trees, and palaces.
+Dragon-themed lanterns often draw on traditional imagery of Chinese dragons.

-Most are now made with fabric stretched over wire frames and lit with thousands of LED lights.
+Lanterns used in the past were made of paper, silk, bamboo, glass, or jade and lit with candles.
+Today, most are made with fabric stretched over wire frames and lit with thousands of LED lights.

-Iconic floating sky lanterns were often incorporated into Lantern Festival celebrations in the past and flying them was once a favorite activity for children and adults alike.
-Now, however, they’re considered a fire hazard and have been banned in many places both in China and abroad.
+Iconic floating sky lanterns were once popular, but they’re now considered a fire hazard and have been banned in many places.

 Guessing lantern riddles

-Guessing lantern riddles (猜灯谜 or cāidēngmí) is an activity that dates back at least as far as the Song Dynasty, when scholars wrote riddles on small slips of paper and hung them from lanterns for festival attendees to guess.
+Guessing lantern riddles (猜灯谜, cāidēngmí) dates back at least as far as the Song Dynasty, when scholars wrote riddles on small slips of paper and hung them from lanterns for festival attendees to guess.

 Eating tangyuan